rockettheme/docs/Docs/phpbb/start/styles.md

 Once you have downloaded your selected package, you can unzip it locally or choose to do so after the initial upload.
 In the case of the **Bundle** package, the unzipped package will include two additional zip files.
 One includes the style itself, and the other RokBB.

 Uploading the new Style involves moving the folder containing the style into the **Style** folder within your main phpBB directory.
-For example, if you are installing the Acacia style, you'll place the **Acacia** folder (and its associated contents) into the **pbpBB -> Styles** directory where the phpBB directory is whichever directory on your server that acts as the root folder for your phpBB installation.
+For example, if you are installing the Acacia style, you will place the **Acacia** folder (and its associated contents) into the **pbpBB -> Styles** directory where the phpBB directory is whichever directory on your server that acts as the root folder for your phpBB installation.

 >> NOTE: You can upload all the files via FTP, or use cPanel or SSH to upload the zip and unzip directly onto the server.
 Inquire with your hosting provider.